Part 1: ROS & Linux Basics

 You will notice that the output has now changed slightly: items followed by a

-are files (files will often have a file extension too).Questions
+/are folders (aka "directories") and items without the/are files (files will often have a file extension too).Questions

 - How many items were there in the

-package directory? - How many of these were directories and how many were files?
+turtlebot3_teleoppackage directory? - How many of these were directories and how many were files?

 Launch files for a package should be located in a launch folder within the package directory.
 Did you notice a

-command above? - How many items were there in the
+launchfolder in the output of thelscommand above? - How many items were there in the

 -